 The UC CalFresh Nutrition Education Program is thrilled to be a part of the team who works with Lincoln Elementary Ready Program to provide nutrition education.

 SNAP-Ed Grant in Kings County

 Kings County has two organizations who have received the SNAP-Ed grant, Kings Community Action Organization and the University of California Cooperative Extension Office.
-The implementing agencies in Kings County will collaborate to provide educational and environmental support in helping SNAP-Ed eligible population sonsume healthy foods and beverages, decrease consumption of less healthy foods and beverages, and increase physical activity.
+The implementing agencies in Kings County collaborate to provide educational and environmental support in helping SNAP-Ed eligible population consume healthy foods and beverages, decrease consumption of less healthy foods and beverages, and increase physical activity.

 For more information about the grant and services we provide click here.

 Find Nutrition & Physical Activity Resources in your Community